 Why are we doing the research?

 Teachers play a critically important role in enabling pupils to access, connect with and benefit from cultural experiences and both of our organisations - the RSC and Tate - provide intensive teacher professional development courses, each with very distinct approaches.
-The research will focus on the impact of these approaches on practising teachers and the resulting effect on pupil learning, attainment, attitudes and understanding.
+The research focuses on the impact of these approaches on practising teachers and the resulting effect on pupil learning, attainment, attitudes and understanding.

 How you can access the research findings